Sections of this article.

 This article explores revolutionary watch design, starting with ground-breaking timepieces and watches, looking at how revolutionary each one really was, and what makes a watch revolutionary.

-Then we look at revolutionary microbrand watches, and timepieces with ground-breaking visual design, followed by the little known and controversial concept of the biggest revolution in the Western Art Tradition and exactly why that is relevant to the history of watch design, and how our own UnconstrainedTime brand fits into that little-known but extremely significant revolution.
+Then I look at revolutionary microbrand watches, and timepieces with ground-breaking visual design, followed by the little known and controversial concept of the biggest revolution in the Western Art Tradition and exactly why that is relevant to the history of watch design, and how our own UnconstrainedTime brandcan be seen as part of that little-known but extremely significant revolution.

 Note . . .
 I only use watch images with permission from the watchmaker (unless the photos are public domain or creative commons), so some of the watches I present here might be lacking an image.